A hidden population of active galactic nuclei can explain the overabundance of luminous $z>10$ objects observed by JWST: Introduction

 Spectroscopic observations of sources at $z \gtrsim 4$ with JWST have also revealed a large population of massive black holes (BHs).
 For example, \cite{matthee_little_2023} and \cite{greene_uncover_2023} identify a seemingly-ubiquitous population of $z\sim 4-8$ broad line active galactic nuclei (AGNs) in their sample of `little red dots’ observed in the EIGER, FRESCO, and UNCOVER surveys.
 Similarly, \cite{maiolino_jades_2023} find a number of low-mass AGNs in the JADES field at $z\sim 4-7$.
 Compared to the previously discovered population of $z>6$ quasars, which are characterized by luminosities large enough to dominate the light of their host galaxies (e.g., \cite{fan_quasars_2023, pacucci_jwst_2023}), these BHs have lower luminosities and masses ($M_{\bullet}\sim 10^5-10^7\ M_\odot$).
 At higher redshifts still, \cite{maiolino_small_2023} find evidence for a $\sim 10^6\ M_\odot$ BH in GN-z11, a $10^9\ M_\odot$ galaxy at $z=10.6$, and \cite{larson_ceers_2023} identify a $10^{6.95}\ M_\odot$ BH in a $10^{9.5}\ M_\odot$ galaxy at $z=8.679$. \cite{castellano_jwst_2024} identify tentative signatures of an AGN in NIRSpec observations of the bright galaxy GHZ2 at $z=12.3$, though the lack of high-ionization lines suggests that a star-forming galaxy explanation may be more appropriate.
-These observations at $z>10$ lend credence to a heavy seed formation channel for BHs \citep{maiolino_small_2023, natarajan_first_2024}.
+These observations at $z>10$ lend credence to a heavy seed formation channel for BHs \citep{maiolino_small_2023, jeon_observability_2023, natarajan_first_2024, jeon_physical_2024}.
 In addition to helping inform our understanding of BH growth at early times, these observations also suggest a more widespread population of massive BHs than previously expected.
-There is also evidence that these high-$z$ BHs are overmassive relative to their host galaxies, compared to the local relation \cite{pacucci_jwst_2023}.
+There is also evidence that these high-$z$ BHs are overmassive relative to their host galaxies, compared to the local relation \cite{pacucci_jwst_2023}, though some authors have argued that this conclusion could be due to selection effects \cite{li_tip_2024} and others have explored the possibility that these quasar-like objects could really be hypermassive starburst clusters \citep{jerabkova_formation_2017, kroupa_very_2020}.